Comparing Credit Card Offers for Good Credit

 The Propel offers some of the most compelling rewards value, despite not even charging an annual fee.
-It offers 3X points across a wide swathe of categories that include gas, flights, hotels, ridshares, and other travel purchases, as well as dining and select popular streaming services.
+It offers 3X points across a wide swath of categories that include gas, flights, hotels, rideshares, and other travel purchases, as well as dining and select popular streaming services.
 The sign-up bonus is also sizeable at 30K points and is awarded for spending $3,000 in the first 3 months.

 Bottom Line: This is the cream of the crop for high rewards among cards with no annual fee.

-Bottom Line: The Freedom's robust rewards program makes it a must-have.
+Bottom Line: This card's robust rewards program makes it a must-have.

 Best for Dining